Codeception/codeception.github.com/_posts/2013-11-15-codeception-18-phalcon-environments-dataproviders.md

 ## Update

+**Deprecation Warning**.
+Module `Unit` was deprecated in 1.6 and was removed in 1.8.
+Please disable it in `unit.suite.yml` if you were using it.
+If you see this error:

+{% highlight basg %}
+Codeception PHP Testing Framework v1.8.0
+Powered by PHPUnit 3.7.28 by Sebastian Bergmann.

+  [Codeception\Exception\Configuration]
+  Unit could not be found and loaded
+{% endhighlight %}

+Just disable `Unit` module.
+Thanks

 If you prefer stability over features you can stay on 1.7 or 1.6 releases.
 We've got them updated too.

 [redownload](http://codeception.com/thanks.html) your `codeception.phar` for update: